wyattscarpenter/carpogram/README.md

 ## random notes

-This is a good reference to pick up the actually useful characters of Unicode 256: https://mrinitialman.com/TestSite/HTMLBook/Chapters/Appendices/Appendices-Characters.html (those characters which are not directly encoded should have some story of being encoded, using composition.

 I am still working on carpogram.
 You can't even slightly use it in theory right now, but you might find some of the ideas described in this document interesting (although most people don't find this topic very interesting in general, and it will be no more interesting than that).
 As such, there isn't even a version number for carpogram yet, and I make random incompatible changes to it all the time.
 (When there is a version number, it will probably just go 1, 2, 3, etc, and be backwards compatible forever.)

 If you are interested in implementing carpogram, let me know.
 Your experiences implementing a prototype could provide invaluable feedback.

+This is a good reference to pick up the actually useful characters of Unicode 256: https://mrinitialman.com/TestSite/HTMLBook/Chapters/Appendices/Appendices-Characters.html (those characters which are not directly encoded should have some story of being encoded, using composition.

+Variation selectors for certain serbian and masadonian italic letters? https://jankojs.tripod.com/SerbianCyr.htm (I probably won't actually have cyrillic in carpogram anyway.)

+I'm not an expert on all this stuff for every language, so I'm sort of relying on comments if I stray outside of my bounds.

+The unicode variation selection database for CJK is such a weird system.
+Are you even supposed to be able to implement them?
+Or is it just for internal company use...?

+VS for §, for the stacked s or side-by-side s.
+VS for dollar sign (both one bar and two bar, and also bar all the way through or not (do var selections compose, or do I have to precompose them?)), VS for cent sign (bar all the way through or not).
+Also maybe straight and angled for the $/¢ bars.

+I'm still doing furigana, don't forget that...

 probably you should be able to have arbitrary text attribute combinations, and you should just have a mathematical model of what it does to the characters which can simply be repeatedly applied.
 Not as hard as you might think.